Colin's Sandwich: Synopsis

 The central character, Colin Watkins, is an educated, intelligent, neurotic man in his mid-thirties.
-By day he works in a dead-end job for the now defunct British Rail in their complaints department, where he listens to, and attempts to appease, a combination of complainants and abusive customers.
+By day he works in a dead-end job for British Rail in their complaints department, where he listens to, and attempts to appease, a combination of complainants and abusive customers.
 (At the time the series was broadcast, British Rail had a poor reputation for its performance.)
 While the job involves mundane tasks such as photocopying and dealing with customers, Colin dreams of being a horror author.

-Colin lives alone in a top-floor flat though his girlfriend Jenny.
-His best friend Des often share time with him there.
+Colin lives alone in a top-floor flat though his girlfriend Jenny and his best friend Des often share time with him there.
 Jenny and Colin are revealed to have met at university and share a sexual relationship, though apparently do not maintain one.
 He is a neurotic who often turns to alcohol (whisky or white wine) for solace.
 Jenny is more down-to-earth and is a stable figure in his life.
 He tries to do the right thing in the numerous situations he ends up in (being bored by friends' endless dreary dinner parties, finding a dead cat and returning it to its owner, going on holiday while continually fretting about leaving appliances on in his flat).
 He is often conflicted and has a borderline depressive attitude to life – brought about in one episode by his colleague leaving British Rail for pastures new who encourages Colin to do the same.

 The overarching plot of Series 1 has Colin submitting one of his few finished works to John Langley, a tough publisher who includes it in his anthology of horror short stories.

 Home media

-After its original transmission, the second series was repeated on BBC2 during the Summer of 1992, and it was frequently shown on UK Gold during its early years, although the show has rarely been repeated since then.
+After its original transmission, the second series was repeated on BBC2 during the Summer of 1992, and it was frequently shown on UK Gold during its early years, although the show has rarely been repeated since then with a rare showing in Summer 2026.
 The series was released on DVD by Simply Media on 9 June 2014, nearly a year after Mel Smith's passing.
 The boxset consisted of both Series 1 and 2.